(September 29, 2017)

 “The Emperor’s New Clothes” in the mainstream Mental Health Field: What is it?

-I started taking psychology classes about 32+ years ago, and I only started becoming aware of this situation I’m about to describe in 2004, soon after finishing graduate school, and after having about 4 years of consistent mindfulness meditation practice.
+I started taking psychology classes about 34+ years ago (1983), and I only started becoming aware of this situation I’m about to describe in 2004, soon after finishing graduate school in Marriage and Family Therapy (MFT), and after having about 4 years of consistent Vipassana meditation practice.

 In the famous story by H. C. Andersen, an innocent child blurts out the obvious - that the Emperor was almost naked!
 The adults hadn't said anything due to fear and the power of conformity.
-So in a similar manner I will say this: The training of mainstream mental health practitioners is inadequate because it does not involve deep self-explorations in silence to know oneself, beyond the limitations of language, beyond the flatness of concepts, in order to better understand themselves in order to better understand their clients.
+So in a similar manner I will say this: The training of mainstream mental health practitioners is inadequate because it does not involve deep self-explorations in silence to explore consciousness and to know oneself beyond the limitations of language, beyond the limited dimensionality of concepts, in order to better understand themselves to better help their clients.

 Shouldn’t this be a given, that anyone who is going to help others psychologically should know themselves very deeply, beyond the personality?
-The best therapists are those who have done exactly this on their own, either through self-education or from experiencing severe life traumas.
+The best therapists are those who have done exactly this on their own, either through self-education of various kinds or from experiencing severe life traumas.

 The word “personality” comes from the ancient Etruscan word “persona” which means “a mask worn in a play.”
 In the training of psychologists/psychiatrists/psychotherapists the inner explorations are done only at the mask level: with epistemological and intellectual investigations and discussions of who we are with all our insecurities, biases, belief systems, personal histories, etc.